noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA1/English Year 12 FA1 Planning.md

 *   **Mention the two chosen texts and their significance in depicting war.**
+	- One is a true and shocking story
+	- One is an immersive and relatable made up story

 *   **Set up the angle of the article: How do these texts shape public conversations about war and its consequences?**
+	- Suffering
+	- However makes us consider the moral dilemmas and issues that people in war would have to face.

 ### Exploring the First Text